dmsza/json2kml/README.md

+# Export Google Maps saved/starred locations to KML/CSV/Sygic

 This repository contain three Python 3 scripts that can be used to **export starred locations in Google Maps to other formats** that can be imported on 3rd party GPS navigation apps.
 The three scrips are:

-* json2kml: this script converts the list of starred/saved places (a.k.a.
+* **json2kml**: this script converts the list of starred/saved places (a.k.a.
 POIs) from Google Maps into a KML file that can be imported into various GPS navigation applications (suchs as MAPS.ME).

-* json2csv: this script converts the list of starred/saved places (a.k.a.
+* **json2csv**: this script converts the list of starred/saved places (a.k.a.
 POIs) from Google Maps into a CSV (*Comma Separated Values*) file that can be imported into some POI convertion tools or edited directly in Excel.

-* json2sygic: this script converts the list of starred/saved places (a.k.a.
+* **json2sygic**: this script converts the list of starred/saved places (a.k.a.
 POIs) from Google Maps into the internal format used by Sygic Android to save its favorites ("items.dat") file.

 ## json2kml